 The Board is bound by the Department of Education and Science’s Rules for National Schools which provides that pupils may only be enrolled from the age of 4 years and upwards, though compulsory attendance does not apply until the age of 6 years.
 The Board of Management strongly recommends that applicant children are at least four years of age on or before April 30 of the school commencement year.

-Children enrolled in SN an Inbhir are required to co-operate with and support the Code of Behaviour (see attached) and ethos of the school, as well as all other policies on curriculum, organisation and management.
+Children enrolled in Inver N.S. are required to co-operate with and support the Code of Behaviour and ethos of the school, as well as all other policies on curriculum, organisation and management.